 How Long Are Hockey Helmets Good For?

-According to HECC, a certified hockey helmet is good for 6 and ½ years, but that doesn’t tell the whole story.
-The lifespan of a hockey helmet is how many scuffs, scrapes, impacts, and wear and tear it has undergone since you purchased it.
+Your hockey helmet’s usefulness is measured by how many scuffs, scrapes, impacts, and wear and tear it has undergone since you purchased it.

 There are several good reasons to go ahead and upgrade or just retire your hockey helmet:

-• Cracked or visibly stressed inner foam or gel linings
+• Cracked or visibly stressed foam padding or gel linings

 • The helmet takes a severe blow